dai-shi/waku/README.md

 #### Client components

-A `'use client'` directive placed at the top of a file will create a server-client boundary when the module is imported into a server component.
+A `'use client'` directive placed at the top of a file will create a server-client boundary when imported into a server component.
 All components imported below the boundary will be hydrated to run in the browser as well.
 They can use all traditional React features such as state, effects, and event handlers.

 ```tsx
 // client component